 It may be possible to anticipate or identify new market cycles based on forward-looking fundamental data.
 But the reality is nobody can perfectly pinpoint the onset of a bull (rising) or bear (falling) market.
 Market cycles can be extremely difficult for investors to identify.
 Economic drivers are in constant flux and changes can be inconspicuous and incremental or sudden and massive.
 Sorting out economic fact from fiction can also be difficult, particularly if your main source of information is widely available financial media.

 Moreover, finding time to research the markets and understand what is happening can be difficult.
 Not everyone has the time, resources or knowledge to conduct a market analysis.
 There are also risks from emotional decision-making, such as reacting to short-term market volatility out of fear, when attempting to time market cycles as an investor—risks that could hurt your returns in the long run.

-Even the savviest and most experienced investor can fall prey to making emotional investment decisions, particularly during periods of significant stock market volatility.
+Even the savviest and most experienced investors can fall prey to making emotional investment decisions as part of their process, particularly during periods of significant stock market volatility.
 This is why working with a trusted investment adviser on long-term and tactical asset allocations can be helpful in shaping your allocation strategy to match your retirement goals.